Society of Wildlife Artists

-The Society of Wildlife Artists is a British organisation for artists who paint or draw wildlife.
+The Society of Wildlife Artists (SWLA) is a British organisation for artists who paint or draw wildlife.
 It was founded in 1964.
-Its founder President was Sir Peter Scott, the current President of the society is British artist Harriet Mead.
+Its founder president was Sir Peter Scott, the current president of the society is British artist Harriet Mead.

 The society was founded by Eric Ennion and Robert Gillmor.
-Other founder members were Donald Watson, a former President of the Scottish Ornithologists' Club artist James T.A.
+Other founder members were Donald Watson, a former president of the Scottish Ornithologists' Club artist James T.A.
 Osborne a Fellow of the Royal Society of Painter-Etchers, and artist Eileen Soper.

-The Society holds an annual exhibition at the Federation of British Artists in the Mall Galleries, every September/ October.
+The society holds an annual exhibition at the Federation of British Artists in the Mall Galleries, every September/ October.